Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for translation-invariant, cylindrically symmetric potential

+In Figure~\ref{fig:tube_sf}, the superfluid fraction is observed to decrease for $T \ge 1$~K in both $D_{t}=16$~\AA~and $D_{t}=20$~\AA~tubes, similar to the decrease observed in bulk $^4$He in Ref.\onlinecite{ceperley95}, except with comparatively lower values and broader transition to zero value, as is typical of finite size systems.
+The quantum statistical explanation of this decrease in superfluidity inside the nanotube is the same as in the bulk, namely that as the temperature is increased toward the lambda transition, fewer winding paths contribute to the bosonic partition function, as the thermal de Broglie wavelength and hence the exchange probabilities of the $^4$He atoms decrease.
+Therefore, the value of the winding number estimator in Eq.(\ref{eq:windsf}) also decreases.

-The superfluid fraction is observed to decrease for $T \ge 1.25$~K in both $D_{t}=16$~\AA~and $D_{t}=20$~\AA~tubes, similar to the decrease seen for bulk $^4$He in Ref.~[\onlinecite{ceperley95}].
-The similarity in the rate of decrease of global superfluid fraction for both diameters can be understood by considering the temperature-dependent global healing length $\xi(T)$ of the superfluid.
-It is clear that for temperatures such that $\xi(t) > R_{t}$, the superfluid density at the center of the tube will be submaximal.
-The empirical formula Eq.~(\ref{eqn:healing}) yields the following two temperature/healing length combinations for which the healing lengths are equal to half the tube diameters employed in Fig.~\ref{fig:tube_sf} : $\xi(T=1.56~\rm{K}) = 8$~\AA, $\xi(T= 1.74 \text{K}) = 10$~\AA.
-Consequently, for $T\gtrsim 1.5\, $K, we expect that the global superfluid fraction for both $R_{t}=8$~\AA~and $R_{t}=10$~\AA~will be significantly suppressed below the respective maximal values: this expectation is validated by the behavior of $\rho_s/\rho$ seen in Fig.~\ref{fig:tube_sf}.
+For the nanotube it is then interesting to analyze the temperature at which the largest depression of $\rho_{S}/ \rho$ occurs in terms of the relationship between the corresponding healing length and the tube diameter.
+We find that for both values of tube diameter studied here, the temperature marking the onset of a large depression of global superfluid fraction is remarkably similar to the temperature at which the empirical healing length $\xi(T)$ of the superfluid approaches the tube radius $R_{t}$.
+Specifically, the empirical formula Eq.~(\ref{eqn:healing}) yields the following two temperature/healing length combinations for which the healing lengths are equal to half the tube diameters employed in Fig.~\ref{fig:tube_sf} : $\xi(T=1.56~\textrm{K}) = 8$~\AA, and $\xi(T= 1.74~\textrm{K}) = 10$~\AA.
+Hence, for $T\gtrsim 1.5$ K, the superfluid density inside the tube does not reach its maximal possible value and so the global superfluidity is further reduced below the bulk value in this regime.

+However, while $\xi(T)$ gives a consistent prediction of the temperature range at which the superfluid fraction falls significantly below 1, this empirical estimate of healing of the superfluid is not clearly related to the Ginzburg-Pitaevskii notion of decay of superfluidity near a boundary.
+Moreover, as noted already above, within its domain of applicability the Ginzburg-Pitaevskii theory of superfluidity predicts monotonic decay of the superfluid density from its maximum value to zero, within a temperature-dependent distance from a flat boundary. \cite{pitaevskii} In Section \ref{sec:spatdist} below, we show that the radial superfluid density in a nanoscale cylindrically symmetric system does not decay monotonically from the axis of symmetry.
+We then provide a general method for quantifying the decay of superfluidity at such a boundary that, unlike the Ginzburg-Pitaevskii theory which is only valid for length scales much greater than the atomic scale, is now valid on all length scales.